sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/105 - merge-lines.md

 - set `"adjacentThreshold": 0.1` to see oversplit lines.
 - set `"adjacentThreshold": 2.0` to see very aggressively merged lines.
-- revert Adjacent Threshold to the original setting, then set `"yOverlapThreshold": 0.2`  to observe how text that is misaligned on the y-axis (like the email address) merges more aggressively.
+- revert Adjacent Threshold to the original setting, then set `"yOverlapThreshold": 0.2`  to observe how text that is misaligned in terms of height (like the email address) merges more aggressively.

 Oversplit lines